King's Royal Rifle Corps: Anglo-Egyptian War and Second Boer War

-The 7th (Royal 2nd Middlesex Militia) Battalion, KRRC, marching from their Depot in Barnet in 1900.
-This battalion became 6th (Extra Reserve) Bn, KRRC, in the Special Reserve in 1908.

-After the Napoleonic Wars, the regiment received a new title: first, in 1815, its name was changed to The Duke of York's Own Rifle Corps and then, in 1830, to the King's Royal Rifle Corps (KRRC).
+In 1815, the regiment was renamed to the Duke of York's Own Rifle Corps before being renamed again in 1830 to the King's Royal Rifle Corps (KRRC).
 In 1858, the Rifle Depot at Winchester was made their headquarters.
 The regiment served in the Anglo-Egyptian War in 1882.
 During the rest of the 1800s, the unit also was active in China, Canada (Wolseley expedition), Afghanistan, India, Burma and South Africa.
 The regiment was deployed during the Second Boer War from the outset playing a key role in the first battle at Talana Hill.
 Two officers from the regiment were awarded the Victoria Cross; Lieutenant Frederick Roberts and Lieutenant Llewelyn Alberic Emilius Price-Davies.
 Private Frederick Corbett also received the Victoria Cross for his action at Kafr Dowar, Egypt, on 5 August 1882; his VC was later rescinded when he was convicted of embezzlement, theft, and being absent without leave.
 Following the end of the war in South Africa, the 1st battalion was transferred to Malta, where it arrived in October 1902.